hognogicristina/hognogicristina/README.md

 - I'm currently working as a Cloud Developer Junior at Accenture 👩🏻‍💻
 - I'm a former Magento Developer Intern at Nexttech 💻
 - I recently graduated from college with a degree in Computer Science. 🎓
+- I am now pursuing a Master's degree in Database Management. 📊
 - How to reach me: hognogicristina@gmail.com 📧
 - Fun fact: I love cats 😻 and ballet 💃